-Leedy Grange Hall was built in 1903, and acquired by Leedy Grange in 1906.
-This historic building is located near the corner of NW Saltzman Road and NW Cornell Road, in Cedar Mill.
+The Leedy Grange Hall was built in 1903, and acquired by Leedy Grange #339 in 1906.
+This historic building is located near the corner of NW Saltzman Road and NW Cornell Road, across from the Cedar Mill Library.

 Membership at Leedy Grange!

 The Grange is a nonprofit, nonpartisan organization based in more than 2,100 hometowns across America.
 We have nearly 150 years of history, a spirit of grassroots advocacy, and a community spirit that we’re happy to share with you.

 We’d love to tell you about the exciting opportunities the Grange offers.
 Stop by a meeting anytime.
 They’re always open to the public.
 If you’d prefer to support rural America and agriculture on your own time, you can look into E-Membership.
 E-Members enjoy the same benefits as community Grange members and have all materials delivered to their inbox.